Professional Reviews

 If you do purchase VPNTunnel, I recommend only using it for basic web browsing and only with the OpenVPN protocol (VPNTunnel leaks DNS data over L2TP/IPSec and PPTP).

-I also don’t like how VPNTunnel provides very slow speeds on all of its servers, and how it can’t access Netflix, Disney+, and Amazon Prime.
+I also don’t like how VPNTunnel provides very slow speeds on all of its servers, and how it’s not compatible with Disney+ or Amazon Prime.
 I also don’t think it’s a good option for torrenting since it only has P2P servers in 20+ countries (so it’s hard to use a nearby server for fast downloads).
-Plus, VPNTunnel only has iOS and Windows, and both are poorly designed.
+Plus, VPNTunnel only has iOS and Windows apps, and both are poorly designed.

 VPNTunnel Features